CarloTosoni99/SPM_project/README.md

 3. int __n_iter__ : number of Jacobi iterations to execute.
 4. int __ch_conv__ : if it's equal to 1 the program will compute the stopping criterion ||x - x_old||/||x|| at each iteration, the program will stop if _tol_ < ||x - x_old||/||x||.
 If it's equal to 0 the program will not compute any stopping criterion.
 5. float __tol__ : tolerance for convergence, if __tol__ = 0.0  the program will compute at each iteration the stopping criterion without ever reaching convergence.
 This parameter will not be considered by the program if __ch_conv__ = 0.
+6. int __stats__ : if it's equal to 1 or 2 the programm will print some stats about the program execution (i.e. if __stats__ == 1, the program measures the time required to compute one interation of the while loop of the Jacobi method, if __stats__ == 2, the program measures the time required to compute one iteration of the internal for loop of the Jacobi method), if it's equal to 0 it will not.

 ---